CloudNetService/website/docs/commands/players.md

 This command kicks the player with the given name.
 If you leave the reason out, the player is kicked without giving any reason.
+If the `--force` argument is provided the player will not only get kicked from the entire network but also removed from all caches.
+This might be helpful if a player gets disconnected because of `You are already connected to this network`.

 ## players player sendMessage {#players-player-sendmessage}